Updated December 28, 2025

 Without proper stain removal, his clients stopped wearing and trashing his designs.
 Instead of taking advantage of the situation, he wanted to find a solution that saved clothing from being tossed.
 Thomas Jennings experimented with various solutions and solvents.

 Fashion is ever-changing.
-The need for expert garment care is not.
 Dry cleaners play a vital role in your wardrobe.
-When risks were discovered, the industry took them seriously and researched alternative solvents.
+When risks were discovered, the dry cleaning community took them seriously and researched alternative solvents.
+The environment, the community and dry-cleaning workers deserve safer alternatives without losing quality care.

 Perchloroethylene solvent (PCE or Perc)

-Once considered a standard solvent, perc is a highly-effective stain remover and also gentle on fabric.
-The industry aimed to mitigate risks involved with perc usage.
+Once considered the standard in dry cleaning chemicals, perc remains a highly-effective stain remover and also gentle on fabric.
+The dry cleaning community aimed to mitigate risks involved with perc usage.
 Here are a few key trouble areas that were addressed:

 Closed-Loop Systems: Today’s dry cleaning machines are designed with a closed-loop system.
-This captures and recycles perc reducing emissions.
-Hallak is always looking for the latest in dry cleaning machines and safer solvents.
+This capture and recycles perc reducing process emissions.

 Improved Filtration: During the extraction process, advanced filtration systems remove impurities from the perc.
 By allowing the solvent for reuse, filtration reduces the need for fresh solvent.
-Less traces of solvent left equals less waste.
+Less excess solvent left over means less waste.

-Regulatory Compliance: Stricter regulations and industry standards are in place and evolving.
-Dry cleaners must adopt all best practices to protect both employees and the community.
-Learn about Hallak’s green efforts here – including our EPA Certificate of Environmental Stewardship.
+Regulatory Compliance: Stricter regulations and industry standards are in place and always evolving.
+We are always looking for ways to less environmental impacts, maintain health of workers, and overall long-term exposure to any dry cleaning chemicals.
+Dry cleaners must adopt all best practices to protect both laundry workers and the community from carcinogenic risks.
+Learn about Hallak Cleaner’s green efforts here – including our EPA Certificate of Environmental Stewardship.

 Hydrocarbon Solvents